 The Dean Estate stands each side of the Queensferry Road beyond Telford's Dean Bridge.
 The earliest development is on the left beyond the old Holy Trinity Church, formed by two main streets, Buckingham Terrace and Belgrave Crescent, running roughly parallel to Queensferry Road.
 Each street is single sided looking out over public open space.

 The Heriot Trust development immediately to the north of Dean Bridge, and on the right of Queensferry Road, is based on a polygon of roads all outward facing terraces except Lennox Street, the road farthest from Queensferry Road.

-Conservation Area

-Character Appraisal

 Stockbridge and the Raeburn Estate

-At the turn of the eighteenth century Stockbridge was a successful milling community standing astride the Water of Leith by a new stone bridge, completed in the late 1700s, which replaced the original ford across the river.
-In addition to the industrial buildings, which village had a community of workers' cottages and out of town villas of the more affluent.
+At the turn of the eighteenth century Stockbridge was a successful milling community standing astride the Water of Leith by a new stone bridge, completed in the late 1700s, replacing the original ford across the river.
+In addition to the industrial buildings. the village had a community of workers' cottages and out of town villas of the more affluent.

-From around 1813, the expansion of the New Town impacted on Stockbridge.
+From around 1813 the expansion of the New Town impacted on Stockbridge.
 The growing prosperity of the area and additional traffic along the toll road increased the demand for property, leading to the incremental replacement and development of Stockbridge's commercial centre.
 By the late 1800s, Stockbridge had been engulfed by Edinburgh's suburbs, becoming a neighbourhood centre that continues to support a thriving retail sector.

-Stockbridge is an ancient rural and milling village situated by the Water of Leith and has a less formal character than the New Town, making it distinct from the rest of the Conservation Area.
+Stockbridge is an ancient rural and milling village situated by the Water of Leith and has less formal character than the New Town making it distinct from the rest of the Conservation Area.
 The area forms a neighbourhood shopping centre primarily based around small shop units in Raeburn Place.

 Stockbridge was laid out around a single through route; now called Kerr Street to the south east of the Water of Leith and Deanhaugh Street, Raeburn Place, Comely Bank Road successively on the other bank.
 Dean Street and Leslie Place join Raeburn Place from the higher ground to the south-west.
-These streets are lined with Georgian and Victorian terraces of tenements or three storey houses some particularly fine buildings including palace fronted terraces with substantial individual front gardens.
+These streets are lined with Georgian and Victorian terraces of tenements or three storey houses.
+Beyond these streets are the older and grander terraces of the Raeburn Estate.
+The oldest of these, Ann Street, has some particularly fine buildings including palace fronted terraces with substantial individual front gardens.
+St Bernard's Crescent, two crescents facing each other to form a saucer shaped space, is also a superior example of late Georgian townscape.

 The majority of property remains in residential use - in particular the Raeburn Estate has been subject to little redevelopment and remains an attractive and architecturally outstanding residential area.

 In 1789, the painter Henry Raeburn, acquired the estate of Deanhaugh, through his marriage to Ann, the widow of James Leslie of Deanhaugh.
 The estate to the northwest of the New Town was still somewhat out of town and accessible only by the bridge at Stockbridge.
 Construction began in 1813 to the west of Stockbridge under the direction of the architect James Milne.
-The first street built, named Ann Street after Raeburn's wife, has some particularly fine buildings inlcuding palace fronted terraces with substantial front gardens.
+The first street built, named Ann Street after Raeburn's wife, consisted of relatively modest three storey houses with extensive front gardens.
 Despite its location, the development was successful - later sections were more conventionally urban in style, as it was engulfed by the city.
-St Bernard's Crescent, a grand fully urban composition with giant Doric columns was completed in 1824, and is a superior example of late Georgian townscape.
+St Bernard's Crescent, a grand fully urban composition with giant Doric columns was completed in 1824.